-Since opiates are addictive, the FDA has demanded a development of REMS – Risk Evaluation and Mitigation Strategies.
-The program will give all of the patients and involved medical staff information about the benefits and the risk of opiates.
-The individual in pain will be given proper counseling as well as drug guides.
-In many cases, the person in pain will feel isolated, concerned, and frustrated – if, or when, this happens, it is important to openly communicate with your pain management team or primary care physician to evaluate other pain-relieving treatment options appropriate for you.
+Since opioids can be addictive, the FDA has demanded a development of REMS – Risk Evaluation and Mitigation Strategies.
+The program will give all of the patients and involved medical staff information about the benefits and the risk of opioids.
+The individual in pain will be given proper counseling, as well as drug guides.
+In many cases, the person in pain will feel isolated, concerned, and frustrated – if or when this happens, it is important to openly communicate with your pain management team or primary care physician, so they can evaluate other pain-relieving treatment options that are appropriate for you.
 No individual experiencing pain should be prevented from feeling better.

 Q5.
 What can I expect from a visit with a pain management specialist?

-If you go to the appointment prepared with a list of questions, detailed pain log, and summary report of previous logs, the doctor will be able to spending more time assessing your condition to come up with a holistic treatment plan.
-The specialist may ask you about symptoms unrelated related to pain but are a result of your condition.
+You should go to the appointment prepared with a list of questions, detailed pain log, and summary report from previous doctors.
+The doctor will then be able to spending more time assessing your condition to come up with a treatment plan.
+The specialist may ask you about symptoms unrelated related to pain but are a related to your condition.
 Such symptoms include sleep patterns, stomach symptoms, emotional status, and bowel symptoms.

 He or she may also ask you to provide a blood test and get medical images after the physical and history exam is over.
 This will help to tailor a treatment plan that is individualized according to the individual’s need.
 The plan can include possible procedures, medications, physical therapy, and help with emotions.